 Safety justification development and support

 Adelard has developed numerous safety cases, mainly for software-based systems.
-We are the authors of the Claim-Arguments-Evidence approach to safety cases, which is now widely used in the nuclear industry and it is the basis for the Generic Design Assessment currently being undertaken for the new build in the UK.
+We are the authors of the Claim-Arguments-Evidence (CAE) approach to safety cases, which is now widely used in the nuclear industry and it is the basis for the Generic Design Assessment currently being undertaken for the new build in the UK.

 We have undertaken many research projects for the UK nuclear industry as well as working within the Finnish Safir programme and EU Euratom projects.
 We have published a range of papers on software and system assessment, diversity, testing, and software reliability modelling.